VENTURA, Iowa (FOX 47) -- Authorities have identified three people who

-MASON CITY, Iowa (AP) - Authorities have identified 2 of 3 people who were killed when a medical helicopter crashed into a northern Iowa field.
+were killed when a medical transport helicopter crashed into a field

-Witnesses told deputies that the helicopter burst into flames when it went down around 9 p.m.
-Wednesday just north of Ventura in Cerro Gordo County.
-The aircraft was affiliated with Mercy Medical Center-North Iowa and had been headed to Emmetsburg to pick up a patient.
+The helicopter is affiliated with Mercy Medical Center-North Iowa Mason City and had been headed to Emmetsburg to pick up a patient.

-The hospital identified 2 of the victims: nurse Shelly Lair-Langenbau and paramedic Russell Piehl.
+The hospital identified the victims: nurse Shelly Lair-Langenbau and paramedic Russell Piehl.
+We're told the pilot, Gene Grell, was not from Mason City but was in the process of moving there.

-A man who lives near the crash scene tells KTTC's Robin Wolfram that he heard a helicopter engine sputtering as it went overhead about 9 p.m.
+A man who lives near the crash scene tells KTTC that he heard a helicopter engine sputtering as it went overhead about 9 p.m.
 He heard it stop, then start again, then he heard a loud crash nearby.

 "By the time I got there, emergency units were responding," said Lewis.
 "Smoldering smoke and fire and not much left of the helicopter."